datadrivenempathy/who-wrote-this-news-crawler/README.md

 Who Wrote This News Crawler
 ====================================================================================================
-Web crawler for news articles from a subset of sources.
+Web crawler for news articles from a subset of sources to power an open source news search engine.

 <br>